dimi-fn/Various-Data-Science-Scripts/BI/README.md

 ## Elements/Parts of Power BI

-1) Power BI `Desktop`: Microsoft Windows desktop application, [download-install](https://docs.microsoft.com/en-us/power-bi/fundamentals/desktop-get-the-desktop#download-power-bi-desktop-directly)
+1) Power BI `Desktop`: Microsoft Windows desktop application, [download-install](https://docs.microsoft.com/en-us/power-bi/fundamentals/desktop-get-the-desktop#download-power-bi-desktop-directly).
+Mostly useful for modeling and creating PowerBI reports.
     * It also includes a *Query Editor* which helps you transform data for visualizations
         * how to launch it: via PowerBI Desktop > Transform Data, or navigator window > Power Query Editor
         * [Using Power Query in Power BI Desktop](https://docs.microsoft.com/en-us/power-query/power-query-ui)
-2) Power BI `service`: online SaaS (Software as a Service)
+2) Power BI `service`: online SaaS (Software as a Service), i.e. the cloud-based service.
+Mostly useful for sharing and collaboration
 3) `Mobile apps`: available on phones and tablets

 ## Concepts